User Access Token

 The access_token retrieved from authenticating a user account will stay active even when a user changes the account password or other account details.

-Refreshing the user access token means that you don’t need to ask the user to authorize your app for the same permissions again (offline_access).
+Refreshing the user access token means that you don’t need to ask the user to authorize your app for the same permissions again (offline_access

-A refresh_tokenis valid for one year and tokens that have been inactive for more than one year will be invalidated.
+is valid for one year and tokens that have been inactive for more than one year will be invalidated.

 Implicit flow is the less secure approach.
 Please consider Code Grant flow instead.